NeuralTrust/docs.neuraltrust.ai/docs/ai-gateway/getting-started/introduction.md

 5. **Scalability for AI Workloads:** AI workloads can be extremely large and unpredictable in size.
 The AI Gateway helps orchestrate resources dynamically, scaling up multiple instances of a model or switching to a larger model tier when needed.

-In short, if an API Gateway is the “traffic cop” for ordinary web services, an AI Gateway is the “AI traffic dispatcher” that ensures your AI models are accessible, compliant, and performant.
+In short, if an API Gateway is the "traffic cop" for ordinary web services, an AI Gateway is the "AI traffic dispatcher" that ensures your AI models are accessible, compliant, and performant.
 This allows you to build AI-powered applications with the same control and confidence you have for any well-managed API environment.